logzio/firehose-logs/README.md

 Once new logs are added to your chosen log group, they will be sent to your Logz.io account.

-##### ⚠️ Important note ⚠️
+> ##### ⚠️ Important note ⚠️

-If you've used the `services` field, you'll have to **wait 6 minutes** before creating new log groups for your chosen services.
+> If you've used the `services` field, you'll have to **wait 6 minutes** before creating new log groups for your chosen services.
 This is due to cold start and custom resource invocation, that can cause the Lambda to behave unexpectedly.

 ### Changelog:
+- **0.2.0**: Option to provide `customLogGroups` exceeding 4KB.
 - **0.1.0**:
   Introduced the ability to directly update service and custom log parameters within the stack.
 - **0.0.2**: Fix for RDS service - look for prefix `/aws/rds/`